ncremins/luas-api/README.md

-Endpoint for getting luas (dublin light rail), times and geo-coded data.
+Endpoint for getting Luas (Dublin light rail), times and geo-coded data.

-Updated to use a more simpler way of grabbing data from luas' endpoint.
+Updated to use a more simpler way of grabbing data from Luas' endpoint.

 This endpoint relies on http://www.luas.ie API endpoint and may break at any time, I will try my best to keep it updated.

 A working example can be seen [here](http://www.neilcremins.com/luas/v2/index.php?action=stations) and [here](http://www.neilcremins.com/luas/v2/index.php?action=times&station=STS)

-Example #1: Get times of next luas in both directions.
+Example #1: Get times of next Luas in both directions.

 index.php?action=**times**&station=**STS**